ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

 ## HTTP Response

-Sometimes we may manipulate the HTTP response directly in the controller action - for example to add a custom header.
-The Music Store web application does not have such logic but we can take any action and validate whether it returns 200 (OK) status code just for the sake of seeing the syntax.
+Sometimes we may manipulate the HTTP response directly in the controller action.
+For example, to add a custom header.
+The Music Store web application does not have such logic, but we can take any action and validate whether it returns 200 (OK) status code just for the sake of seeing the syntax.

 Create a **"HomeControllerTest"** class and add the following test: